samridhishree/project_reports/README.md

 # project_reports
-Reports of the projects undertaken
+This repository contains detailed reports of the projects undertaken either as part of a course @CMU or as a personal project.